-Prior to the Partnership's formation, there were individual Agreements between the twelve Districts and the County.
-As can be seen below, there was a large deficit in the North Area at that time.
+As can be seen below, there was a large deficit in the North Area at that time, which must be partially due to the rural nature of the area.
 It is of note that only two districts did not have a deficit when NEPP was formed.